ryancushen/SubTracker/docs/USER_GUIDE.md

 #### Managing Categories

-The application comes with default categories (Software, Streaming, Utilities, Other) and allows you to assign categories to subscriptions.
+- The application comes with default categories (Software, Streaming, Utilities, Other)
+- Add new categories when creating or editing a subscription
+- Assign subscriptions to categories to track spending by type
+- Set budget limits per category

 ### Budget Management